What is Fiscal Period?

 - Fiscal period

 Earnings call timing: companies typically hold their earnings call 2-4 weeks after fiscal quarter end.
-This gap is the pipeline lag between fiscal period end (effective_ts) and when VectorFin ingests the transcript (knowledge_ts).
+This gap between fiscal period end (effective_ts) and when VectorFin ingests the transcript (knowledge_ts) is the pipeline lag.

 How VectorFin Uses This

-The fiscal period is the primary lookup key for all time-series data in VectorFin's API.
-Every embedding and sentiment-drift signal is indexed by (ticker, fiscal_period):
+The fiscal period is the primary lookup key for embedding time-series in VectorFin's API.
+Embeddings are indexed by (ticker, fiscal_period), while the flat signals table is keyed by (ticker, date) and scoped with date_from/date_to:

 Code Example